Politics of country subdivisions

-This list summarises the country subdivisions which have a separate article on their politics.
+This list summarizes the administrative divisions which have a separate article on their politics.
 Countries where significant powers delegated to federal units or to devolved governments and where the political system is multi-party democracy are more likely to have articles on the politics of their subdivisions.

 Entities listed in the article List of countries are shows in the article Politics of present-day nations and states.